Skip to Site Header Skip to Main Content Skip to Footer

 A recent sleep study showed that "hot sleepers" can affect between 10% to 41% of people.
 [1, 2] Below are some of the most common reasons you might be getting hot at night and how to address them to sleep better at night.

 Bid farewell to night sweats!
-Enhance your sleep quality and save up to $100 off our Bed Cooling System, Chilipad Dock Pro, to help avoid sleeping hot at night.
+Enhance your sleep quality and save 15% off Bed Cooling Systems, including the Chilipad Dock Pro, to help avoid sleeping hot at night.

 Possible Reasons Why You’re Sleeping Hot

-Even if your room is the perfect temperature, you might still wake up feeling hot.
+Even if your room temperature is perfect, you might still wake up feeling hot.
 Why?
 There are a few sneaky culprits that can make you overheat at night.
 These include things you do before bed, your pajamas and bedding, and even some health issues and medications [3].

 Here's the thing: while the average human body temperature is around 98.6ºF (with some studies considering a normal range between 97ºF and 99ºF), our bodies can actually release a lot of heat – up to 100 watts!
 That's like having a light bulb burning under the covers!